dustinpfister/blog_posts/_posts/threejs-scene.md

 scene.fog = new THREE.FogExp2(fogColor, 0.1);
 ```

 There are two kinds of fog that can be added to a scene in three.js which are [Fog](https://threejs.org/docs/index.html#api/scenes/Fog), and [FogExp2](https://threejs.org/docs/index.html#api/scenes/FogExp2).
 The regular Fog constructor will add a fog that works in a linear way, while the FogExp2 constructor works in an exponential way.
-Check out my full [post on fog](/2018/04/16/threejs-fog/) for more on this.

 ## 4 - Changing the background of the Scene with Scene.background